bcks/use-of-force/README.md

 # Police Use of Force

-Source code for the grid of police use of force policies for "Check the Police," the police union contract project.
+Source code for the grid of police use of force policies for the Police Use of Force Project. http://useofforceproject.org